CSCfi/csc-user-guide/docs/computing/overview.md

 2 September 2019 and Mahti has been available since 26 August 2020.

 Puhti contains CPU nodes with a range a memory sizes as well as a large GPU partition (Puhti AI), while Mahti contains homogeneous CPU nodes and is meant for larger jobs (minimum 128 CPU-cores).
+Mahti also contains a GPU partition from 2021 (Mahti AI) with latest generation Nvidia GPUs.
 See [specifications](available-systems.md) for details on the systems.

 CSC supercomputers use the Linux operating system and we recommend that you are familiar with basics of [Linux command line usage](../support/tutorials/env-guide/overview.md) before starting.